Don’t Let Obesity Control You

 Joint and back problems

-Joint issues are the most common comorbidities found in approximately 50% of the morbidly obese.
+Joint issues are a prevalent and painful comorbidity.
 These problems have been shown to significantly increase the potential for disability.

 Preparation for Weight Loss Surgery